RosCollective/roscollective.github.io/README.md

 # RosCollective

-RosCollective is an independent research collective exploring complex systems, tools, and human interaction across research, cultural analysis, and creative practice.
+RosCollective is an independent collective exploring complex systems, tools, and human interaction across cultural analysis, research practice, and creative work.

 This site serves as a canonical index to our public work, linking to active repositories, archived and citable materials, and longer-form writing hosted across open platforms in reverse chronological order by date of archival publication (DOI issuance).